 Here’s the recipe: Harness nature’s carbon-sequestering powers, combining it with the latest technological advancements, and adding a pinch of motivated political willpower.
 Green technology might be our last chance to realise global carbon-neutral goals and fix the climate mess… before it is too late.

-The alarming levels of global warming (and subsequent climate change) are a direct indicator of the widened gap between the reality of CO2 emission and the goals.
+The alarming levels of global warming (and subsequent climate change) are a direct indicator of the widened gap between the reality of.
 A global climate-conscious effort is now the need of the hour and an essentially sustainable lifestyle that also facilitates the survival of our very own nature.

 History has witnessed impressive human capabilities to bring significant changes- be it the discovery and use of fossil fuels (that led to the first industrial revolution), or the search for alternative sources of energy (to cater to the growing demands across the globe while the conventional sources of energy are at the brink of exhaustion).